The Curriculum Centre

-As Deputy Head of the Curriculum Centre, Antony works closely with English teachers across the Trust’s three primary schools to support the development and delivery of our curriculum.
+As Deputy Head of the Curriculum Centre, Antony works closely with teachers across the Trust’s three primary schools to support the development and delivery of our curriculum.
 Over the last six years, Antony has been involved with the design and development of several Key Stage 2 curriculum programmes.
 He also leads the production of grammar resources for use in our secondary schools.
 Prior to his full-time role at the Curriculum Centre, he is the assistant headteacher at Churchill Gardens Primary Academy, where he works especially with Year 6 and with children with special educational needs.
 He has particular responsibility for teaching and learning in Key Stage 2, for behaviour and ethos, and for school organisation.
 His background is as a professional classicist; he still holds a stipendiary lectureship at Magdalen College, Oxford.